Joseph Holston

-Joseph Holston (born Joseph Deweese Holston Jr., April 6, 1944) is an American painter and printmaker known for his portrayals of the African American experience, using vivid colors and expressive lines in a cubist-abstractionist style.
+Joseph Holston (born Joseph Deweese Holston Jr., April 6, 1944) is an American painter and printmaker best known for his portrayals of the African American experience, using vivid colors and expressive lines in a cubist-abstractionist style.
 His media include painting, etching, silk screen, and collage.

 Life and career

 Joseph Holston grew up in the small Black community of Hawkins Lane, in what was then a rural area of Chevy Chase, Maryland, in suburban Washington, D.C.
 His work reflects the strong sense of Black identity nurtured by his upbringing in that close-knit community.
 In 1960 the family moved to Washington, DC, where Holston was accepted into the commercial art program at Chamberlain Vocational High School.